Multivariate second order Poincar\'e inequalities for Poisson functionals: Proofs of the main results

 If, additionally, $\Sigma$ is positive definite, then

 \end{prop}

-The main difficulty in evaluating these bounds is to control the behavior of the terms involving the inverse Ornstein-Uhlenbeck generator $L^{-1}$, which will be done in the same way as in \cite{LPS}.
+The main difficulty in evaluating these bounds is to control the behavior of the terms involving $L^{-1}$, which will be done in the same way as in \cite{LPS}.
 The following proposition collects two estimates from \cite[Lemma 3.4 and Proposition 4.1]{LPS}, which will play a crucial role in the sequel.
+This proposition and Proposition \ref{prop:Mehler} are consequences of Mehler's formula (see \cite[Section 3]{LPS}).

 \begin{prop} \begin{itemize} \item [(a)] For a square integrable Poisson functional $F$ and $p \geq 1$,

 and

 \item [(b)] For $F,G\in\operatorname{dom}D$ with $\E F=\E G=0$,